This is my Thrivecart review a few months after purchasing it for my business.

 - Poor User Interface and Experience

-- Limited pricing models and payment gateways
+- Limited pricing model and payment gateways

-- No A/B testing functionality
+- No A/B split test functionality

 - Not so many integrations

-- No upsells and bump offer feature
+- No bump offer, upsells, and downsell feature

 - Poor support and no Facebook community